Mattizza/DART-measure/README.md

 > - **T**rade-off: we are no more considering only the accuracy as our main metric, since we now have a trade-off with the variance of the model.

 <br>
-From now on we will assume to be using K-Fold Cross Validation, since this measure has been designed principally to be used in this setting.
-Since we need a proxy for the variance of the model, several trainings are needed for the same model.
+From now on we will assume to be using K-Fold Cross Validation, since this measure has been designed principally to be used in this setting and also because it is a standard when doing hyperparameters tuning.
+Since we need a proxy for the variance of the model, and an accurate estimate of the accuracy, several trainings are required for the same model.

 ---